 Additionally, there are several recommended steps to follow:

-- If you received a U.S. Bank Reliacard for Colorado unemployment benefits but did not file a claim, contact U.S. Bank immediately at 1-855-279-1678.
+- If you received a U.S. Bank Reliacard for Colorado unemployment benefits but did not file a claim, contact U.S. Bank immediately at 1-855-279-1678 or complete the online form.
 Tell them that a fraudulent unemployment claim was filed using your information, and ask them to deactivate the card.